Tiny-Earth/DemoSite/site/src/inclusive.md

 **Emotional identity** characterizes how a person responds to their own emotions and the emotions of others.
 It is informed by experiences, power dynamics, and agency.

 **Professional identity** (in our case, teacher identity or STEM instructor identity) encompasses how individuals perceive themselves and construct their professional identities as teachers within educational settings (Yuan & Liu, 2021, p.
 2).
 An instructor’s professional identity is dynamic and influenced by experience and positionality [sachs2005teacher](@cite).

+#### The Connection between Identity and Belonging

+Students’ identities influence the extent to which they feel a sense of belonging.
+The Tripartite Integration Model of Social Influence (TIMSI) explains the psychological mechanisms underlying belonging in STEM [estrada2011toward](@cite).
+The TIMSI describes three orientations that contribute to student persistence in STEM:

+- **Scientific self-efficacy:** Students feel capable of performing the actions needed to be successful in science.
+- **Scientific identity:** Students perceive science as part of who they are and feel a sense of belonging within a scientific community.
+- **Scientific values:** Students authentically agree with the values of the scientific community, such as the importance of rigor and discourse in evaluating evidence.

+Considering students' needs and backgrounds can help instructors to design learning experiences that build students' confidence in scientific skills, affirm their identities as scientists, and highlight the relevance/importance of scientific values.

 !!! note ""